Web3-Builders-Alliance/wba-twt-testnet/README.md

 Because our chains runs inside a docker, we have to talk with the chains from inside the docker.

+* You can talk with the chain from outside the docker, by using the --node and giving the RPC URL of the chain: `wasmd: http://127.0.0.1:26659`

 You can enter the docker shell:

 ```